 AND

-2 {……………………}2, means the selected bidder3 having its registered office at ……………, (hereinafter referred to as the “Contractor” which expression shall, unless repugnant to the context or meaning thereof, include its successors and permitted assigns) of the Other Part.
+2 {……………………}, means the selected bidder having its registered office at ……………, (hereinafter referred to as the “Contractor” which expression shall, unless repugnant to the context or meaning thereof, include its successors and permitted assigns) of the Other Part.

 WHEREAS:

-(A) The Authority has the responsibility to develop, operate and maintain the Indian Railways in the territorial jurisdiction of the ****4 Railway zone5.
+(A) The Authority has the responsibility to develop, operate and maintain the Indian Railways in the territorial jurisdiction of the **** Railway zone.

 (B) The Authority had resolved to [undertake the construction of new railway line between **** and**** in the **** Railway zone] on Engineering, Procurement, Construction (“EPC”) basis in accordance with the terms and conditions to be set forth in an agreement to be entered into.